 At the country level, China recently became the world’s biggest CO2 emitter, responsible for a startling 26% of global carbon emissions.
 Africa still has the lowest emissions of any continent, but this masks a great deal of variation between countries, with South Africa by far the largest emitter.

-Oxfam.
+At the individual level, the richest 10% produce around half of all CO2 emissions deriving from consumption, according to a 2015 estimate by Oxfam.
 When we look at per-capita data for the entire globe, the contrasts become even more striking.
 The Oxfam study also indicates that the lifestyles of the wealthiest Americans are 10 times more emissions-intensive than those of China’s richest.

 In the United States, as the share of national income enjoyed by the top 10% grew between 1997 and 2012, there was a corresponding increase in emissions levels.
 Moreover, inequalities in consumption tend to encourage the formation of carbon-intensive habits: we know that the compulsion to imitate socially prestigious behaviours is one of the key drivers of consumption patterns, and the result of this social mimicry is escalating carbon emissions, as more and more people base their aspirations on the lives of the richest 1%.

-almost 8% of global CO2 emissions, and the sector’s growth is outpacing all efforts to curtail its impacts.
+Tourism, a quintessentially elitist activity, is now responsible for almost 8% of global CO2 emissions, and the sector’s growth is outpacing all efforts to curtail its impacts.
 It seems quite clear that highly unequal societies, where economic, cultural, and political power is disproportionately held by the rich, tend to incubate conditions that foreshadow a dangerously carbon-intensive future.

 Meanwhile, other mechanisms are also at work.
 Inequality erodes social cohesion and undermines individual willingness to engage in collective action.
 It weakens the sense of social responsibility that is so vital to foster demand for pro-environmental policies, as we are seeing at the moment with the climate protests taking place across Europe.